xhfmvls/bts-technical-test/README.md

 - Connect to Database using ORM

 ## Notes
-- API implemented without using database (because it's not in requirement and the time is limited)
+- API implemented without using database (because it's not in the requirement and the time is limited)
+- Data stored in Memory (variables)
 - JWT implemented without external (non-default) library
 - Hash used are SHA256
 - For the Delete Checklist endpoint, body are used instead of param to store the checklist id (because not supported in FastAPI)